Kevin McKenzie (dancer): Career

-After his win, McKenzie joined The Washington Ballet, making his professional debut at the Kennedy Center in Les Sylphides.
+After his win, McKenzie joined The National Ballet, making his professional debut at the Kennedy Center in Les Sylphides.
 He left the company in 1974 to join the Joffrey Ballet, where he performed as a principal dancer.
 He initially turned down Joffrey to see if he could get into Ballet Theater, but, upon advice from a colleague, eventually accepted Joffrey's offer.
 Regarding his time with the company, he later said he "learned how to learn there."
 He believes that experience shaped him into an adult.

-In 1979, he departed to join American Ballet Theatre as a soloist.
+In 1979, he departed to join American Ballet Theatre as a soloist upon Edward Verso's recommendation.
 A year later, he was promoted to principal dancer.
 During his time at ABT, McKenzie danced all the repertoire's major roles, but performed best in princely ones.
 As a principal, he took on the Solo in La Bayadere, Don Jose in Carmen, the Prince in Mikhail Baryshnikov's production of the full-length Cinderella, Franz in Coppélia, the Gentleman with Her in Dim Lustre, Basil and Espada in Don Quixote (Kitri's Wedding), Albrecht in Giselle, the male lead in The Garden of Villandry, Her Lover in Jardin aux Lilas, the male lead in The Leaves Are Fading, the Friend in Pillar of Fire, the male lead in Raymonda (Grand Pas Hongrois), a featured role in Requiem, the Champion Roper in Rodeo, Romeo and Mercutio in Romeo and Juliet, Prince Desire in The Sleeping Beauty, Prince Siegfried in Swan Lake, James in La Sylphide and the male leads in Other Dances, Paquita, Les Sylphides, the Sylvia Pas de Deux and Theme and Variations.
-He created the role of Amnon in Martine van Hamel's Amnon V’Tamar and a leading one in Clark Tippet's S.P.E.B.S.Q.S.A.
+He created the role of Amnon in Martine van Hamel's Amnon V'Tamar and a leading one in Clark Tippet's S.P.E.B.S.Q.S.A.
 After retiring from ABT in 1991, he returned to the Washington Ballet as associate director to Mary Day.
 The following year, he returned to ABT to take over as artistic director.
 McKenzie believes strongly that ABT needs to "have the best it can possibly have," in terms of faculty members and administration.